 Measure Parameters

 Three parameters impact how a query is evaluated.
 These are recorded in the <controlVariable> element of the <QualityMeasureDocument> using the <measurePeriod> element.
 The <value> element of the <measurePeriod> is of the IVL_TS data type.
-To define a query that will later be instantiated, the <width> element must be specified.
+To define a query that will later be instantiated, only the <width> element need be specified.
 This defines the default width of the time period over which the query is to be performed.

-When used as input to a query, the <measurePeriod> element must fully specify the time period.
+When subsequently instantiated in a query that will be executed, the <measurePeriod> element must fully specify the time period.
 The <low> and <high> elements are required, and must contain values which indicate the start and end dates of the measure period respectively.
 Throughout the query specification the start, end and duration of the measure period are accessible through the variables named MeasurePeriod.low, MeasurePeriod.width and MeasurePeriod.high respectively.

 The <controlVariable> element may contain a <localVariableName> element, but it must always contain the value MeasurePeriod if it is present.